reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-hanlding.md

 similarly. **It will catch all the exceptions for which a handler method doesn't exist**.

 One thing I would like to note here is that even if we don't have this catch-all exception handler, Spring will handle it anyway.
 We handled it because we wanted the response to go in our format rather than Spring's.

-Also, we needed to log this exception.
+Handler method might also be a good place to log exceptions.
+This catch-all is one those exceptions that we must log, as they might give insight into a possible bug.
+While we can skip logging field validation exceptions such as `MethodArgumentNotValidException` as they are raised because of syntactically invalid input.

 ### Order Of Exception Handler Method